-Everyone has seen cars disabled on the side of the road or have been pulled over by the police.
+Everyone has seen cars disabled on the side of the road or pulled over by the police.
 Every year, dozens of police officers or first responders across the country are hurt or killed by another driver when they are on the side of the road.

 The Move Over/Slow Down law was initially enacted to protect fire, ambulance, and police workers and keep them safe as they provide services to motorists or others on the roads.
 The law was updated in 2013 to include the protection of the Texas Department of Transportation (TxDOT) workers.

 If you get stranded on the side of the road, remain in your vehicle and call for assistance.
-Disabled trucks pose a danger to drivers and always move as far off the roadway as possible if your car becomes disabled.
+Disabled trucks pose a danger to drivers, and always move as far off the roadway as possible if your car becomes disabled.

 6711 Cypress Creek Pkwy, Houston, TX, 77069